Church–Turing thesis: Statement in Church's and Turing's words

-Rosser addresses the notion of "effective computability" as follows: "Clearly the existence of CC and RC (Church's and Rosser's proofs) presupposes a precise definition of 'effective'.
+Rosser addresses the notion of "effective computability" as follows: "Clearly the existence of CC and RC [meaning Church's and Rosser's proofs of the statement that there is no effective method for deciding truth] presupposes a precise definition of 'effective'.
 'Effective method' is here used in the rather special sense of a method each step of which is precisely predetermined and which is certain to produce the answer in a finite number of steps".
 Thus the adverb-adjective "effective" is used in a sense of "1a: producing a decided, decisive, or desired effect", and "capable of producing a result".

 In the following, the words "effectively calculable" will mean "produced by any intuitively 'effective' means whatsoever" and "effectively computable" will mean "produced by a Turing-machine or equivalent mechanical device".
 Turing's "definitions" given in a footnote in his 1938 Ph.D. thesis Systems of Logic Based on Ordinals, supervised by Church, are virtually the same:

 ^{†} We shall use the expression "computable function" to mean a function calculable by a machine, and let "effectively calculable" refer to the intuitive idea without particular identification with any one of these definitions.

 The thesis can be stated as: Every effectively calculable function is a computable function.
-Church also stated that "No computational procedure will be considered as an algorithm unless it can be represented as a Turing Machine".
+Church wrote that the notion of an effectively calculable function of positive integers should be identified "with the notion of a recursive function of positive integers (or of a λ-definable function of positive integers)".